-With the flu season officially on our doorstep, to protect yourself and your family, it’s important to know exactly what the flu is and how you can catch it.
+With the flu season officially here, to protect yourself and your family, it’s important to know exactly what the flu is and how you can catch it.
 But more importantly, you should know the best ways to prevent it because the flu can strike anyone, no matter how healthy they are.

 Let’s look at some flu facts.